Healthy Congregations Team

 UUCGT strives to be an inclusive community, affirming our differences in beliefs, together with love and support for each other.
 Sometimes in the course of our congregational life conflict arises.
 It’s normal and common.
 At other times, especially in times of change, anxiety may rise in individuals and groups and play out in unhealthy ways.
 Our Healthy Congregations Team is here as a resource for conflict resolution and proactive learning about ways to develop and maintain healthy social and emotional relationships at church.

-Members of the HCT this year are Susan Lio, Barb Termaat, Mary Anne Rivers, Jim Linsell, and Cathy Harrington. (could insert a Zoom screen shot photo of our team here)
+Members of the HCT this year are Susan Lio, Barb Termaat, Mary Anne Rivers, Barbara Culton, Richard Miller, and Rev. Alex Jensen.

-Last year, we developed the Healthy Congregation Policy for our team and the congregation at large.
+One of our primary projects since inception was developing and sharing the Healthy Congregation Policy for our team and the congregation at large.
 This policy, accepted by our Board in May 2020, provides concrete steps to help those in conflict to focus on mature thinking and to keep emotions in check.
-Click here for the policy and the steps.
+You can find the Healthy Congregation Policy in the UUCGT Policy Manual after logging in as a UUCGT member.

 “Less judgment, more curiosity.”
 That’s the motto of the UUCGT Healthy Congregations Team.
 We hope to inspire your curiosity, too, about how to bring our best to our relationships at church.